 The waste prevention and diversion efforts of this year’s award winners, as well as all Food Recovery Challenge participants and endorsers, contribute to the actions needed in order for the United States to meet the national goal to reduce food loss and waste by 50 percent by the year 2030.

-EPA recognizes Food Recovery Challenge participants and endorsers with awards in two categories: data-driven and narrative.
+Moreover, the EPA recognizes Food Recovery Challenge participants and endorsers with awards in two categories: data-driven and narrative.
 The data-driven award recipients achieved the highest percent increases in their sector comparing year to year data.
-Narrative award winners excelled in the areas of source reduction, leadership, innovation, education and outreach and endorsement.
+Furthermore, narrative award winners excelled in the areas of source reduction, leadership, innovation, education and outreach and endorsement.

 The 2017 Food Recovery Challenge national award winners are: